akshaynathr/Vaccine-Spotter-India/readme.md

 ## Usage
-for running these scripts you've to set the email details in config.yml file.
+for running these scripts you've to set the email details in [config file](config.yml) file.
 Edit following part of code in config.yml file
 ``` sh
 email: